the-plain/the-plain.github.io/_posts/2020-05-10-the-future-chaser.md

 The future chaser.
 If you're the fireworks over the sea then I'm the foam on the waves.
-For a moment, the light illuminates you. if you're a distant galaxy. so dazzling as to make me want to.
+For a moment, the light illuminates you.
+If you're a distant galaxy, so dazzling as to make me want to.
 I'm the eyes following you, always gazing at the night sky when lonely.

 The future chaser.